pluralsight/guides/draft/microsoft-net/building-a-wpf-media-player-using-naudio/article.md

 For the last part we need to deal with our MVVM event commands.

 ##### PreviewMouseDown and PreviewMouseUp Events on Seekbar
+Here, we need to think what we are actually doing while we are scrubbing left and right in the seekbar.
+First we click and hold our mouse button, then while button is held we move and release the button.
+So here we need two events; one is for `MouseDown` and the other is `MouseUp`.
+While we are holding the mouse key we need to pause the clip, when we release we set the current seekbar value to the current track's position to move the clip there.

 ```cs
 private void TrackControlMouseDown(object p)
 {